Sputznik/turn-theme/README.md

 # turn-theme
-child theme of sputznik core for that tacit urban research network
+child theme of sputznik core for the tacit urban research network - only customization right now is a compare post feature